yangshun/tech-interview-handbook/apps/website/contents/system-design.md

 - [System Design Primer](https://github.com/donnemartin/system-design-primer) - Most comprehensive resource on system design out there.
 Recommended only if you have a ton of time to spare.
 - [System Design Interview](https://github.com/checkcheckzz/system-design-interview) - Contains many links to tips about system design, system design-related topics and engineering blogs of famous companies.
 - [System Design Cheatsheet](https://gist.github.com/vasanthk/485d1c25737e8e72759f) - Brief and concise content.
 Serves as a good revision right before your system design interview.
+- [System Design Roadmap](https://roadmap.sh/system-design) - Step-by-step guide that includes links to articles and videos on learning essential topics.

 ## Books